 In most criminal appeals, the appellate courts do not schedule the cases for oral argument.
-Thus, there are rarely any court hearings in the criminal appeals process and it is very likely that the defendant will never even see the appellate judge who is ruling on his or her case.
+There are rarely any court hearings in the criminal appeals process and it is very likely that the defendant will never even see the appellate judge who is ruling on his or her case.
 Exceptions occur when the appeal involves a particularly complex issue of law, an unusual set of circumstances that creates a new legal issue, or when the defendant received a death sentence.
-In fact, appealing a death sentence in a capital case is when a defendant is most likely to be granted oral argument in a criminal appeal.
+Appealing a death sentence in a capital murder case is when a defendant is most likely to be granted oral argument in a criminal appeal.

 Pfeifer’s appellate law office accepts clients who need to appeal criminal convictions from every circuit court in every county in Alabama, including: Autauga, Baldwin, Barbour, Bibb, Blount, Bullock, Butler, Calhoun, Chambers, Cherokee, Chilton, Choctaw, Clarke, Clay, Cleburne, Coffee, Colbert, Conecuh, Coosa, Covington, Crenshaw, Cullman, Dale, Dallas, Dekalb, Elmore, Escambia, Etowah, Fayette, Franklin, Geneva, Greene, Hale, Henry, Houston, Jackson, Jefferson, Lamar, Lauderdale, Lawrence, Lee, Limestone, Lowndes, Macon, Madison, Marengo, Marion, Marshall, Mobile, Monroe, Montgomery, Morgan, Perry, Pickens, Pike, Randolph, Russell, St. Clair, Shelby, Sumter, Talladega, Tallapoosa, Tuscaloosa, Walker, Washington, Wilcox, and Winston.
 No matter what Alabama county handled the trial of your case, your appeal will go to the appellate courts in Montgomery.
 Call Bill Pfeifer at (800) 737-3702 Extension 1, or use the online Contact form on this website to send him an email about your case.